MileHacker Logo

 • Undertake a Great Walk like the Milford Track or Routeburn Track (needs advance booking).

-• Travel to Stewart Island for wilderness immersion and kiwi spotting.
+• Travel to A Paradise for nature lovers for wilderness immersion and kiwi spotting.

-• Explore the Central Otago wine region and its charming towns.
+• Explore the Central Otago wine region and its lovely towns.

 Long-Term Stay Recommendations